hazemhossam7-max/Sales-Forecasting/README.md

 | Prophet | 12.5% | $3,200 | $2,150 | Medium | Seasonal patterns, missing data |
 | LSTM | 10.8% | $2,950 | $1,980 | Slowest | Complex temporal patterns |

+### Model Selection Recommendation

+Based on the comparison metrics, here's how to choose the best model for your needs:

+1. **Best Overall Performance**: LSTM
+   - Lowest MAPE (10.8%) and RMSE ($2,950)
+   - Ideal when prediction accuracy is critical and you can handle longer training times
+   - Recommended for: Production deployment where accuracy is prioritized over training speed

+2. **Best Balance of Speed and Accuracy**: XGBoost
+   - Near-best performance (11.3% MAPE) with much faster training than LSTM
+   - Better interpretability with feature importance
+   - Recommended for: Most business use cases requiring quick iterations

+3. **Best for Seasonal Patterns**: Prophet
+   - Handles holidays and seasonality well
+   - Provides confidence intervals
+   - Recommended for: Scenarios with clear seasonal patterns and need for uncertainty estimates

+4. **Baseline Model**: Linear Regression
+   - Fastest to train
+   - Useful as a baseline for comparison
+   - Recommended for: Initial data exploration and establishing performance benchmarks

+**Final Recommendation**:
+- For most production environments, **XGBoost** offers the best balance of performance and speed.
+- If you need the highest possible accuracy and have the computational resources, **LSTM** is the best choice.
+- Choose **Prophet** when you need to account for complex seasonality and holidays.

 ## 🚢 Deployment